SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 The main entry point for accessing the BSP.
 Takes a Board object and the webcam id.

 First of all, the stream has to be opened with open_stream().
-This is necessary for the tests to be able to pass a mock video capture which works with an already recorded video.
-Consequently, if the video capture passed is None, the open stream method will open one based on the webcam_id.
+This is necessary for the tests to be able to pass a mock video capture which works with an already recorded video (see :ref:`MockVideoCapture` for more).
+Consequently, if the video capture passed is
+None, the open stream method will open one based on the webcam_id.

 .. note::
-    The open_stream uses a BufferlessVideoCapture the State Detector always needs the most recent picture.
-As the processing normally takes longer than the time of new frames to arrive, effectively frames will be dropped.
+    The open_stream uses a BufferlessVideoCapture as the State Detector always needs the most recent picture.
+The processing normally takes longer than the time for new frames to arrive, so effectively frames will be dropped.

 The current states will be saved in the state table and are meant to be accessible from the outside.
 Updates are placed by altering the existing entry in the list and not by creating a new one.

 .. warning::
-    The order of the state table entries or the content shall not be changed.
+    The order of the state table entries or the content shall not be changed from outside.

+On the first detection the homography matrix is calculated and more following detections only check_if_outdated return true, meaning that the matrix is not fresh anymore.
+If the calculation fails indicated by ROIs with zero size the calculation will be repeated for the next iteration.
+The same happens when ROIs are overlapping because this indicates that the calculation went wrong as normal LEDs do not overlap.

 .. automodule:: BSP.state_detector
     :members: